Despicable-bee/RUSHBProtocol/README.md

 ### How do I know if your output is correct?
 We were provided with the files seen in the `expected_output` folder as a means
     to verify our implementations' output.

-## How long did this take to write?
-The following files were written and tested in about ~1 week (5 working days).

-- `RUSHBSvr.py`
-- `RUSHBMultiprocessing.py`
-- `RUSHBPacket.py`
-- `RUSHBHelpers.py`

-All other files were provided by the course for this specific assignment.